-Saturday, January 18, 1:00-2:30 PM Greene County Parks & Trails Administrative Office
+Thursday, February 20, 10:00 AM-12:00 PM Greene County Parks & Trails Headquarters

 Like Common Goldeneyes, Brown Creepers, and Lapland Longspurs, many birds only live in our area during the winter.
 Join us on our annual winter van tour as we search local hot-spots for our favorite wintertime neighbors.
 Exact destinations will be decided closer to the trip, but likely destinations include Eastwood Lake, Caesar Creek State Park, and Spring Valley Wildlife area.
 Please bring binoculars and dress for the weather.
 Dinner will be provided.

 Saturday, February 22, 12:00-7:00 PM Narrows Reserve: Narrows Reserve Nature Center